Elderly health & careline personal alarms

 What is the history of careline or personal alarms?

 The origin of careline alarms can be traced back to the 1970s.
 You might also hear them called lifeline alarms.
-Wilhelm Hormann of Germany developed a home medical alert system with a vision to help the elderly, the sick and the disabled.
+Wilhelm Hormann of Germany developed a home medical alarm with a vision to help the elderly, the sick and the disabled.
 As the technology evolved, these careline alarms became smarter and more helpful.

 In 1975, a telephone company offered an emergency phone system that helped a user to make several phone calls with just a button press, in case of an emergency.
 The system was offered with a pendant emergency button which could be pressed should the wearer fall, become ill or find themselves in an emergency situation.
 The phone would then dial a series of pre-programmed numbers in order to raise the alert.
 This was the first personal alarm system that resembled the personal alarms of today.